ranasault/flutterlab-3/README.md

 # flutterlab-3
-My classmate dipanshu helped me in this lab and i also took help form Online sources.
+My classmate dipanshu helped me in this lab and i also took help form Online sources. i updated the coding of main.dart file and pubspec.yaml.
 The automated image rotation technique of this Android app rotates graphics every ten seconds.
 Additionally, it has a Pause/Resume button that lets users adjust the rotation.
 Features include a 10-second automatic image rotation.
 To control visual transitions, use the Pause and Resume features.
 For fluid picture changes, use a smooth fade-in animation.